tuanab/tuanab/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on stream processing for model training and inference
-- 🌱 I’m currently experimenting with various frameworks for machine learning systems
+- 🌱 I’m currently experimenting with various frameworks for machine learning applications
 - 👯 If you're doing exploratory data analysis, check out my PyPI package <a href="https://github.com/tuanab/tuaneda">tuaneda</a> and feel free to collarborate on it

 <!--